TedMANNERs/BusyBeetle/README.md

 A simulation of Beetleworld.

 How to play:
+1. Edit server config and choose "BusyBeetle" or "GameOfLife"
-1. Start the server.
+2. Start the server.
-2. Start one or more clients.
+3. Start one or more clients.
-3. Choose a color and click on the quadrangle.
+4. (Choose a color and) click on the quadrangle.
-4. Wait, watch and win.
+5. Wait, watch and win.

 ##World